msihorg/arbitration-transparency/README.md

 # Arbitration Transparency https://arbitrationtransparency.org/
 A program, to provide educational assistance about Consumer Arbitration in America, of Make Sure It Happens Inc, a Maryland non-profit and 501(c)(3) EIN 85-3536160 | www.msih.org | ithappens@msih.org | 717-674-4674

-Use github [*Issues*](../../issues)  to track project and operational: Bugs, Features, and Tasks
+Use GitHub [*Issues*](../../issues)  to track project and operational: Bugs, Features, and Tasks

-Use github [*Discussions*](../../discussions/categories/general) to discuss project and operational tops: Design, Marketing, Strategy, and Technology
+Use GitHub [*Discussions*](../../discussions/categories/general) to discuss project and operational tops: Design, Marketing, Strategy, and Technology

 # Purpose
 - A Drupal project to provide information about consumer arbitration: rules, process, players, regulations, laws, court cases, and history.